idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Have confidential, [awkward discussions](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c) ([part 2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c))
 - Allow others to express emotions and let off steam in a safe space

-In programming terms the 1:1 is a debugger attached catch all exception handler.
+(Again with that programming analogy, the 1:1 is a debugger attached catch all exception handler.
 This allow all concerns to be discussed, understood, rethrown, reprogrammed or ignored.
-(OK, maybe the analogy needs work, but I think it's got legs).
+I know - the analogy needs work, help me make it better)

 ### What do you do in 1:1s